-Innisfil Hydro Distribution Systems Limited (IHDSL) respectfully submits to the Ontario Energy Board (the "Board") it's Smart Meter Prudence Review application.
-IHDSL is seeking recovery of smart meter capital and OM&A costs associated with the smart meter project for an effective date of May1, 2012.
+Orillia Power Distribution Corporation (Orillia) re spectfully submits to the Ontario Energy Board ("the Board") its Smart Meter Prudence Review application.
+Orillia is seeking recovery of smart meter capital and OM &A costs associated with its smart meter project for an effective date of October 1, 2012.

-The Smart Meter Prudence Review was prepared following the G-2011-0001 Guideline Smart Meter Funding and Cost Recovery - Final Disposition and includes the following components within the application,
+The Smart Meter Prudence Review was prepared following the G-2011-0001 Guideline Smart Meter Funding and Cost Recovery - Final Disposition and includes the following components within the application: